 - Airborne bacteria: Water tanks in the cooling area of the heater-cooler device could become contaminated with NTM bacteria.
 This contaminated water could then indirectly contaminate other equipment and materials.

 - Laminar airflow interruption: A technique called laminar airflow is sometimes used to sterilize the space above a surgical site.
 Exhaust from the heater-cooler system could disrupt the laminar space, causing bacteria to enter the otherwise sterile area.

 The FDA is continuing to work with hospitals, clinics, and other healthcare networks to implement better infection control procedures for mycobacterium chimaera infections associated with heater-cooler devices.

 Heater-Cooler Class Action Lawsuits and MDLs

 Heater-cooler lawsuits against Sorin Group and affiliated companies, including Cyberonics Inc. and LivaNova PLC, allege that the companies should have known that its 3T heater-cooler systems could spread bacteria and potentially cause life-threatening infections.
-With nearly a quarter million open-chest surgeries per year in the U.S., there are potentially thousands of infections affecting patients, although only a few dozen lawsuits have been filed in federal and state courts.
+With nearly a quarter million open-chest surgeries per year in the U.S., thousands of infected patients may be eligible for legal damages, although only a few dozen lawsuits have been filed in federal and state courts.

 Federal Multidistrict Litigation (MDL No. 2816)